Enjoy a unique variety of daily talks and guided tours for visitors of all ages in Queensland’s national parks.

 Enter the eerie depths of echoing underground chambers with shadowy corners and looming stalagmites on a cave tour at Chillagoe-Mungana Caves National Park.
 As you explore these spectacular limestone caves hear the story of how they were formed over millions of years.
 Park Ranger-guided cave tours run daily except Christmas Day and must be booked in advance.

 Learn about our unique little bent-wing bat population at Mount Etna Caves National Park and experience the rush as thousands of the tiny creatures speed past you at dusk, on their way to hunt.
-Park Ranger-guided Bat Cleft tours run during summer from December to February, several evenings a week and must be booked in advance.
+Park Ranger-guided Bat Cleft tours run Friday and Saturday evenings from December to February, and must be booked in advance.

 Mon Repos Turtle Encounters